-As of June 30, 2020, we have 603 employees, of which 579 are full time.
-This headcount excludes furloughed employees.
+As of June 30, 2021, we have 685 employees, of which 656 are full time.
 None of these employees are covered by a collective bargaining agreement.
 We have experienced no work stoppages and consider our relations with our employees to be good.